How Does A Wearable Heart Rate Monitor Work?

 Following are the four technical components that a wearable heart rate sensors use to monitor the heart rate

 – The first component of the sensor is the light or optical emitter that is responsible for sending the light into human skin.
 The emitter is consist of at least 2 LED’s that emits the light directly under the skin to get scattered by the blood flow.
-The emitter has to work over a different level of skin and tissue as the wearables users could have the different skin tone, thickness, and morphology.
+The emitter has to work over a different level of skin and tissue as the users of the wearable could have different skin tone, thickness, and morphology.
 To tackle this situation most of the wearable makers use the multiple light wavelengths with their wearables to deal with different skins.

 Digital Signal Processor (DSP)